 1. Use the Buy to Let Mortgage Option

-This option best fits the property buyers who want to let the property for more than 12 months.
+Buy to Let Mortgages are an option that best fits property buyers who want to let the property for more than 12 months.
 Such borrowers have to undergo the full application process and the interest rates are higher compared to people with a residential mortgage

 2. Ask your Lender for Permission to Let